turna1/Gemini_2.0_Flash/README.md

 *   **Authentication:** You might need to authenticate your Colab environment to access Google Cloud resources.

 These resources should provide you with a good starting point for experimenting with Gemini 2.0 in Colab.
 They offer practical examples and cover various aspects of the API, allowing you to explore its capabilities firsthand.

+If you have ideas for improving these notebooks or adding more examples, feel free to fork the repository and submit a pull request.

 ## Support